jxareas/oracle-cloud-generative-ai/README.md

   </p>
 </div>

-This repository contains my scripts, answers & solutions to the Oracle MyLearn Training for the Oracle Cloud Infrastructure (OCI) Generative AI Professional Certification.
+This repository contains the scripts, answers & solutions to the Oracle MyLearn Training for the Oracle Cloud Infrastructure (OCI) Generative AI Professional Certification.

 ## ⏳ Progress ⏳